Isle of Dogs (film)

 Isle of Dogs opened the 68th Berlin International Film Festival, where Anderson was awarded the Silver Bear for Best Director.
-It was given a limited release in the United States on March 23, 2018 by Fox Searchlight Pictures, and went on wide release on April 13.
-It has grossed over $64 million worldwide, and received acclaim from critics, who praised its animation, story, musical score, and deadpan humor.
-A manga adaptation of the film by Minetarō Mochizuki was published in 2018, beginning with the May 24 issue of Weekly Morning.
-The film received nominations at the 76th Golden Globe Awards, 72nd British Academy Film Awards, and two nominations at the 91st Academy Awards, for Best Animated Feature Film and Best Original Score.
+It was given a limited release in the United States on March 23, 2018, by Fox Searchlight, and went on wide release on April 13.
+It grossed over $64 million worldwide, and received acclaim from critics, who praised its animation, story, musical score, and deadpan humor but criticism for its portrayal of Japanese people and culture.
+The film received two nominations at the 91st Academy Awards, for Best Animated Feature and Best Score.